awslabs/aws-mysql-jdbc/README.md

 - Re-start the transaction and repeat all queries which were executed during the transaction before the connection failed.

-- Repeat that query which was executed when the connection failed and continue work as desired.
+- Repeat that query that was executed when the connection failed and continue work as desired.

 ###### Sample Code
 ```java